nsw42/wahoo-analysis/README.md

 * `--recovery-duration N` specifies the number of seconds beyond the likely end of an effort interval that should be searched when trying to identify where the work interval starts.

-* `--interval-power N` specifies the minimum power threshold (in watts) work effort intervals are required to exceed in order for the interval to be recognised as a work effort.
+* `--interval-power N` specifies the minimum power threshold (in watts) that work effort intervals are required to exceed in order for the interval to be recognised as a work effort.

 * `--interval-duration N` specifies the number of seconds that must exceed the interval-power threshold in order to recognise a point in the work interval.
 This does not need to be the entire duration: `10` might be an appropriate value for a 30s sprint effort, as it allows a higher interval power threshold to be specified, reducing the likelihood of incorrectly recognising a recovery interval as a work interval.